Raymond112514/Machine-Translation-with-Attention/README.md

 #### Greedy search

 Sample 1
 Predicted: they must be more polite
 True: you must be more polite

 Sample 2
 Predicted: we're in the same boat
 True: we're in the same boat

 Sample 3
 Predicted: tell tom what tom said
 True: tell me what tom said

 Sample 4
 Predicted: they are too soon
 True: they arrived too soon

 Sample 5
 Predicted: were you worried? of that?
 True: were you aware of that?

 Sample 6
 Predicted: the light is closed
 True: the lid is closed

 #### Beam search

+Sample 1
+Predicted: they must've be more polite
+True: you must be more polite

+Sample 2
+Predicted: we in the air boat
+True: we're in the same boat

+Sample 3
+Predicted: tell me what tom is
+True: tell me what tom said

+Sample 4
+Predicted: they are too early
+True: they arrived too soon

+Sample 5
+Predicted: were you talking to that?
+True: were you aware of that?

+Sample 6
+Predicted: the light is closed
+True: the lid is closed